 Ian is still well known in Ireland for the four out of five seasons he appeared as Dean in multi-award winning drama LOVE HATE for RTE.
 Other film and television credits include Game of Thrones (HBO), The Clinic, Raw, The Wild Colonial Boy (TG4), Dorothy Mills (Mars Distribution), Shadow Dancer (BBC Films and Element Pictures), Standby (Black Sheep Productions) and Scratch (Warrior Films).

-Born in Dublin, Ian’s previous work at the Abbey Theatre includes Sive, The Risen People, Major Barbara, Shibari, Alice in Funderland, Macbeth, The Rivals and The Resistable Rise of Arturo Ui.
+Born in Dublin, Ian’s previous work at the Abbey Theatre includes In Our Veins (The Peacock), Sive, The Risen People, Major Barbara, Shibari, Alice in Funderland, Macbeth, The Rivals and The Resistable Rise of Arturo Ui.
 Other theatre work includes Every Doris Has His Day, Big Ole Piece of Cake_and _Bruising of Clouds (Fishamble: The New Play Company), Richard III (Fast and Loose Theatre Company), Ride On and Observe the Sons of Ulster Marching Towards the Somme (Livin’ Dred Theatre Company), End Time (Project Arts Centre), Danti Dan (Galloglass Theatre Company), The Colleen Bawn (Bedrock Productions and Project Arts Centre), Bad Sunday (TILT Theatre Company), Ferry Tales and 50 Ways to leave Dun Laoghaire (BDNC and Carpet Theatre Company).